-15Recently, Balota and Ferraro (1993) have reported an apparent dissociation of frequency and consistency in the naming latencies of patients with Alzheimer's type dementia, over increasing levels of severity of impairment.
-However, these patients make substantial numbers of errors, and the usual relationship of frequency and consistency holds in their accuracy data (also see Patterson et al., 1994).
-Furthermore, the dissociation was not found in naming latencies of younger or older normal subjects.
+&lt;sup>15 Recently, Balota and Ferraro (1993) reported an apparent dissociation of frequency and consistency in the naming latencies of patients with Alzheimer's type dementia over increasing levels of severity of impairment.
+However, these patients made substantial numbers of errors, and the usual relationship of frequency and consistency held in their accuracy data (also see Patterson et al., 1994).
+Furthermore, the dissociation was not found in the naming latencies of younger or older normal readers.

-16For a unit with a target of -1, the signs would simply be reversed.
+&lt;sup>16 For a unit with a target of -1, the signs would simply be reversed.
 Alternatively, the equation can be interpreted as reflecting the correlation of the activation of output unit j with its target, which may in that case be either +1 or -1.